MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Poisoning Attacks and Defenses: 2022

+- Backdoor Attacks on Vision Transformers. [[paper]](https://arxiv.org/abs/2206.08477)  [[code]](https://github.com/ucdvision/backdoor_transformer)
+  - Akshayvarun Subramanya, Aniruddha Saha, Soroush Abbasi Koohpayegani, Ajinkya Tejankar, Hamed Pirsiavash.
+  - Key Word: Backdoor Attacks; Vision Transformers.
+  - <details><summary>Digest</summary> We are the first to show that ViTs are vulnerable to backdoor attacks.
+We also find an intriguing difference between ViTs and CNNs - interpretation algorithms effectively highlight the trigger on test images for ViTs but not for CNNs.
+Based on this observation, we propose a test-time image blocking defense for ViTs which reduces the attack success rate by a large margin.

 - Autoregressive Perturbations for Data Poisoning. [[paper]](https://arxiv.org/abs/2206.03693) [[code]](https://github.com/psandovalsegura/autoregressive-poisoning)
   - Pedro Sandoval-Segura, Vasu Singla, Jonas Geiping, Micah Goldblum, Tom Goldstein, David W. Jacobs.
   - Key Word: Poisoning Attacks.